back

 3) Nurse Practitioners

 Nurse practitioners, nurse anesthetists, and nurse midwives are advanced practice registered nurses and have received additional training from an RN.
 Projected growth is about 45-52.2% in the next 10 years, and for each year, an estimate of 29,400 openings.
-Nurse practitioners will have to have completed a Master’s degree program, and have licenses in their state, and pass a national certification exam.
-In 2020 the median annual salary for this profession was $117,670.
+Nurse practitioners will have to have completed a Master’s degree program, have licenses in their state, and pass a national certification exam.
+In 2020, the median annual salary for this profession was $117,670.

 4) Solar Photovoltaic Installers

-Another career with renewable energy systems that will see job growth is solar photovoltaic installers.
-There will be about a 52% increase in the demand for this job, with 2,300 openings each year.
 Solar photovoltaic installers work on, install/set up, and maintain solar panel systems of various kinds.
 To do this job, you need a high school diploma and some college or specified training.
 Like wind turbine techs, solar photovoltaic installers will work outside, in high altitudes, and sometimes in small spaces.
 The median annual salary for this job is $46,470.

 6) Occupational Therapy Assistants

-Occupational therapy assistants help their patients recover skills needed for daily living and working.
-The job outlook is positive, expected to grow 34%, with 8,800 new job openings each year throughout the next 10 years.
 Occupational therapy assistants need to have a high school diploma and receive the proper on-job training to learn different physical therapy practices.
 They work in a hospital setting or private medical offices, private clinics, and other occupational therapy settings.

 7) Statisticians and Mathematicians

 Mathematicians and statisticians analyze data to solve problems.
 The projected growth rate for these careers is 33% over the next ten years, with about 5,200 openings each year until 2030.
 To become a statistician or mathematician, you must have at least a master’s degree.
-Once working, the median salary is about $93,290 a year, usually working for the government, scientific research companies, and in development fields.

 7) Physicals Therapist Assistants/ Physical Therapist Aides